Linuxfabrik/monitoring-plugins/INSTALL.md

 therefore runs as `nagios_unconfined_plugin_t`, a domain that is deliberately unconfined.

+RHEL 10 ships no nagios policy at all: `selinux-policy-targeted` carries no nagios module, the types above do not exist, and the plugin files are labelled `lib_t`.
+A plugin started there stays in the domain of whatever called it, and no sub-package is built for that release.

-For the source-zip and GitHub source installs, apply the minimal settings manually:
+For the source-zip and GitHub source installs on RHEL 8 and 9, apply the minimal settings manually:

 ```bash
 sudo restorecon -Fvr /usr/lib64/nagios /usr/lib64/linuxfabrik-monitoring-plugins
 sudo setsebool -P nagios_run_sudo on
 ```

+On RHEL 10 the boolean does not exist either, for the same reason, and `restorecon` has no nagios file context to apply.

 ## Windows